RICE-unige/horus_sdk/docs/docs/index.md

 ### Contributing

 HORUS SDK is open source and welcomes contributions!
-See our [Contributing Guide](developer-guide/contributing.md) to get started.
+Check our documentation for contribution guidelines.

 ### Research & Citation